Multi-level Metric Learning for Few-shot Image Recognition

-We use pytorch~\cite{pytorch19nips} to implement all the experiments.
 We conduct our experiments on a series of \emph{N}-way \emph{M}-shot tasks, i.e., 5-way 1-shot and 5-way 5-shot.
-On ImageNet derivatives and fine-grained datasets, we train our model 50 epochs.
-In each epoch, we randomly sampled 10000 tasks.
-We use the Adam~\cite{kingma2014adam} optimizer and the cross-entropy (CE) loss to train our MML.
-Our batch size is set to 4, the initial learning rate is 0.001, and multiplied by 0.5 every 10 epochs.
-During the test stage, we report our performance based on an average of 1000 tasks.
-We report the average accuracy as well as the corresponding 95\% confidence interval over these 1000 tasks.
+Following~\cite{feat}, we first pre-trained $\mathcal{F}_{\theta}$ with an MLP consisting of a single hidden layer.
+Then we meta-train the whole model by momentum SGD for 40 epochs.
+In each epoch, we randomly sampled 200 tasks.
+Our batch size is set to 4, the initial learning rate is $5\times10^{-4}$, and multiplied by 0.5 every 10 epochs.
+During the test stage, we report the average accuracy as well as the corresponding 95\% confidence interval over these 10,000 tasks.

-As we all know, using deeper networks to extract features or using pre-trained models can achieve higher accuracy.
-To make a fair comparison, following the previous works, when using \emph{Conv-64F} as feature extractor $\mathcal{F}_{\theta}$, we do not apply the pre-training strategy.
-And when \emph{ResNet-12} is used as feature extractor $\mathcal{F}_{\theta}$, we apply an additional pre-training strategy as suggested in \cite{liu20eccv}.